False, Deceptive, and Misleading Marketing of Nonsurgical Medical Aesthetic Devices: A Nursing Informed Policy Brief

 • is “a condition characterized by gradual, paradoxical adipose tissue enlargement in the treated area months after the procedure” (Cox et al., 2022, para.
 2) which requires2 surgical intervention with liposuction or direct excision to treat (Nikolis & Enright, 2021).

-Note1 The terms “patient” and “health care consumer” are used interchangeably in this paper for describing all persons considering, seeking, and receiving care and counseling by a health care professional on the use of a nonsurgical medical aesthetic device 2No reports of spontaneous resolution or effective nonsurgical treatment were identified in preparing this paper.
+Note:1 Defined key terms needed for a clear, shared understanding of the policy issue for the purpose of this policy brief.
+1The terms “patient” and “health care consumer” are used interchangeably in this paper for describing all persons considering, seeking, and receiving care and counseling by a healthcare professional on the use of a nonsurgical medical aesthetic device.
+2No reports of spontaneous resolution or effective nonsurgical treatment were identified in preparing this paper.

 Context